cjtrowbridge/Home-Alert/README.md

 You will also need to allow the www-data user to do audio output.
 `sudo adduser www-data audio`

+You will need to forward port 80 from your router to the server the script is running on, such as a Raspberry Pi.

 ## IMPORTANT
 You should not run this script without locking down the virtualhost with a htpasswd file.
 Create a very strong username and password like so;